 N,N-dimethyltryptamine (DMT) is a hallucinogenic drug that’s popularity has been increasing in recent years.
+DMT is a Schedule I drug which means it is illegal to possess, manufacture, and distribute it in the United States and it is considered to have no approved medical use.
 The 2017 National Survey on Drug Use and Health states that 1.4 million Americans aged 12 or older are current hallucinogen users, and the number of people using DMT has been increasing since 2007.
-This drug has low addictive properties and has even been shown to aid some people who are struggling with depression, however there are still risks and potential adverse reactions when using DMT.
+This drug has low addictive properties and has even been shown to aid some people who have treatment resistant depression, however there are still risks and potential adverse reactions when using DMT.
 In some cases, DMT treatment and rehab may be necessary, especially for those with polysubstance abuse tendencies.

 Oftentimes when someone seeks treatment after taking a hallucinogen, it is because they have experienced a “bad trip.”
-A bad trip is when someone has an adverse psychological reaction to a drug and instead of experiencing an enlightening feeling, they experience feelings of fear and anxiety.
+A bad trip is when someone has an adverse psychological reaction to a drug and instead of experiencing an enlightening feeling, they experience feelings of fear, anxiety, and depression that persist long after the experience.
 Hallucinations may be nightmarish, producing feelings of terror, and the user may feel out of control, despaired, or believe that they may die.
 Patients have been known to hurt themselves while experiencing a bad trip, and professional treatment must be sought.
 Benzodiazepines may be prescribed to ease extreme agitation or seizures, but most often, a quiet environment with little sensory stimulation will be provided while the patient comes down.

 Make a Call (855) 826-4464

 - OR -

 Should I Seek Out DMT Treatment And Rehab?